kkots/GGXrdDisplayPing/README.md

 2025 March 4: Version 1.1: Made changes to the injector to reduce the risk of being flagged as malware by Windows Defender.
 Made 64-bit injector work (was not working previously).

 2025 March 8: Version 1.2: Removed the command-line version of the injector and replaced it with a desktop window based version, in order to trigger Windows Defender less often.

+2025 October 30: Version 1.3: Fixed a crash in the Xrd process that happens due to memory holding the "GGXrdDisplayPing.dll" string being freed by the injector too early.